 - Pros: easy and fast to do

-- Cons: not as accurate as calorie/macro tracking (but it is probably accurate enough for most people)
+- Cons: not as accurate as calorie/macro tracking (but it is accurate enough for most of us)

 2) Calculate your caloric needs to maintain your current weight

 Once you have the calculation, try it for two to four weeks while monitoring your body weight to see how it responds.
 For a free, personalized report with macro/calorie reccomendations for your maintenance level, click here and select “Improve Health” as the goal.

 3) Set your macronutrient ratios.